josecastillo/r-ainbow-flags/readme.markdown

 Notes
 -----

-"None" at position 8 looks good, as it puts all the blended flags into a second column.
 The CSS class names are invisible to the end user.

+Position 8 in the template list used to be the 'none' class, which removed the flag.
+Now that reddit has a 'Remove Flair' option, we've repurposed this positon for the 'noflag' class, which allows for freeform text in the standard style of reddit flair.
+Position 8 is ideal for this, as column 1 contains seven flags and column two contains eight; the noflag template nicely fills out column one.

-~~Thanks to kkress, the flair now supports hover text!~~ After extensive testing, we've made the judgment that showing text alongside the flag at all times is preferable to hover text.
-If you want to add an explanation of the flag or custom text alongside the flag, put it in the "Flair Text" box.
-This is entirely optional.
-If you want the old hover text style, replace the span.flair rule with the following:
+The original implementation supported custom text as hover text rather than static text.
+We later decided that showing text alongside the flag at all times was preferable, and as of the latest update, hover text is incompatible with the new noflag template.
+Nonetheless: if you want the old hover text style, replace the span.flair rule with the following:

 	span.flair
 	{